hapax/hapax.github.io/assets/reading.md

 #### 6. Conclusion <a id="sec-6" name="sec-6"></a>

-It would be nice to prove the MTMR timescale $\tau_A$ does what I expect it does, i.e. give the time required for a $\Delta A$ change in
+It would be nice to prove the MTMR timescale $\tau_A$ does what I expect it to do, i.e. give the time required for a $\Delta A$ change in
 $\langle A\rangle$.
 It would also be interesting to explore how these timescales relate to the Margous-Levitin timescale in the case where we start in a ground